A SIMPLE ACT OF KINDNESS

 When seen in a harsh light, I was a rebellious, insensitive, self-centered young man with serious authority issues.

-I was also a loner.
+I was a loner who had trouble making friends.
 I stuck to myself much of the

 despite my immaturity, I never got into a lick of trouble

-in college like I had back in high school.
+in college.
 That is because no one ever challenged

 me.
 My Hopkins